-Industries' studio head, Dan Ayoub.
+343 Industries' studio head, Dan Ayoub.

-Strategy games have always been a bit of a boondoggle on consoles.
-Yes, there was a time in those intrepid days of the fifth generation when consoles were inundated with ports of RTS classics like Command & Conquer, Dune 2000, WarCraft II and the wonderfully grungy Krush, Kill 'n' Destroy; there was even an N64 version of StarCraft and an official mouse for PS1 real-time strategists.
-Looking back, all these efforts look like a strange footnote in the history of gaming - arising at a time before it became common knowledge that RTS games on consoles just don't work.
-Halo Wars 2 shares much of its DNA with those swarming, speedy titles of yore.
+with those swarming, speedy titles of yore.
 However, speaking with 343 Industries' studio head Dan Ayoub, it's clear that while the game owes much to the RTS giants that kickstarted the genre, it's very much designed for the modern gamer.
 According to Ayoub, it has long-term ambitions to usher in a new era of console RTSs, while shaping the future of the Halo series.

-Chaos theory what you see on screen is an explosive, chaotic free-for-all."
+organization, but what you see is an explosive, chaotic free-for-all."
 All of this makes Creative Assembly, developer of the methodical, macroscale Total War series on PC, seem a curious choice to co-create Halo Wars 2 with 343.
 Creative Assembly has dominated the PC strategy scene for years, but with a type of game that arguably sidelined the more traditional RTS model that Halo Wars harnesses.
-Ayoub acknowledges the irony: "Their games are a lot more "How do we take RTS and make it more accessible, a little faster and a little different?" hardcore than Halo Wars was.
-But that's why I thought it'd be a perfect marriage - they're masters of that craft, whereas at 343 we'd focus on action, storytelling, things like that."
+Ayoub acknowledges the irony: "Their games are a lot more "How do we take RTS and make it more accessible, a little faster, and a little different?" hardcore than Halo Wars was.
+But that's why I thought it'd be a perfect marriage-they're masters of that craft, whereas at 343 we'd focus on action, storytelling, things like that."
 This unlikely couple has worked brilliantly so far.
 "There was instant chemistry between the teams, which was fantastic, because I wanted us to feel like one team on two sides of the ocean," says Ayoub.
-"It was two ways of thinking coming together for a common goal: 'How do we take RTS and make it a little more accessible, a little faster, a little different?
-With Halo Wars 2's beta done and dusted and launch mere days away,
+"It was two ways of thinking coming together for a common goal: 'How do we take RTS and make it a little more accessible, a little faster, a little different?"
+With Halo Wars 2's beta done and dusted, and launch mere days away,

 ABOVE Atriox is such a central figure he's featured in most pre-release artwork, more so than the game's heroes.
-RIGHT It sounds like much of what's received well in Halo Wars 2 could feature in future mainline series entries. we now know the answer to that is Blitz - a new online mode where players build decks of cards instead of bases, spawning units as and when they are needed in a bid to control three capture points on the map.
-It's an experiment that takes cues from the Rocket League or even Overwatch school of thought - a sporty, accessible mode with a high skill ceiling that condenses a rollercoaster of emotions, reversals and flashes of improvisational player ingenuity into five- to seven-minute matches.
-Blitz it Despite its forward-thinking and decidedly new-school feel, Blitz too is rooted in tradition.
+RIGHT It sounds like much of what's received well in Halo Wars 2 could feature in future mainline series entries. we now know the answer to that is Blitz-a new online mode where players build decks of cards instead of bases, spawning units as and when they are needed in a bid to control three capture points on the map.
+It's an experiment that takes cues from the Rocket League or even Overwatch school of thought-a sporty, accessible mode with a high skill ceiling that condenses a rollercoaster of emotions, reversals, and flashes of improvisational player ingenuity into five- to seven-minute matches.
+Blitz it

+Despite its forward-thinking and decidedly new-school feel, Blitz too is rooted in tradition.
 Collectable card game Magic: The Gathering is a long-standing pastime at the 343 studio, and the developers took inspiration from it.
-Ayoub says there's something special about not only the varied, adaptive strategising that a game like Magic requires, but also in the artwork: "We have a lot of cool art in the game OXM SAYS
+Ayoub says there's something special about not only the varied, adaptive strategizing that a game like Magic requires, but also in the artwork: "We have a lot of cool art in the game OXM SAYS

 Matt Gilman "This is exactly what I want for the future of Halo: brave new ideas and a broader exploration of the universe through fresh genres.
-Give me a Halo RPG, a Halo stealth sandbox or a Halo survival horror!
+Give me a Halo RPG, a Halo steatth sandbox, or a Halo survival horror!
 Any and all new ideas get me pumped."

 Being a spin-off, Halo Wars 2 could easily have existed in some nether region of the Halo universe that doesn't intersect much with the main series.
 But 343 saw an opportunity to

-an audacious mechanical variant on

-the real-time strategy formula.